 In addition to providing psychological services, Dr. Zaksek oversees training, supervision and consultation for our clinical staff.
 Dr. Zaksek received his Doctorate of Psychology from Wright State University in 2005.
 From 2004-2008, he served as a Captain in the United States Air Force where he gained a wealth of experience in clinical psychology, behavioral medicine and leadership.
 He considers it an honor to have worked so closely with service members returning from Iraq and Afghanistan.
-Dr. Zaksek has also worked for the Veterans Administration and the University of Michigan where he implemented cognitive behavioral therapy programs for veterans with Posttraumatic Stress Disorder (PTSD) and substance abuse.
+Dr. Zaksek has also worked for the Veterans Administration and the University of Michigan where he implemented cognitive behavioral therapy programs for veterans with Post-traumatic Stress Disorder (PTSD) and substance abuse.
 He has received training from some of the foremost experts in cognitive behavioral therapy (CBT).
-In addition to his interest in treating anxiety and depression, he has a passion for helping people who struggle with obesity and other health-related conditions.
+He particularly enjoys working with veterans, athletes and men's issues.
 Dr. Zaksek's compassionate, respectful approach to psychotherapy allows him to develop strong working alliances with our clients.
 He takes the time to understand and appreciate the unique nature of each client's presenting problem in a non-judgmental fashion.
 As such, Dr. Zaksek is highly skilled in helping clients navigate even the most challenging and complex problems that life presents.

 Grant Ellison, M.S. , L.L.P.

 Grant obtained his Masters in Clinical Behavioral Psychology from Eastern Michigan University.
-In addition to outpatient therapy, Grant has experience working in college counseling, community mental health, children and adolescents diagnosed with autism spectrum disorder, and inpatient psychiatric patients.
-His experience and interests include anxiety and mood disorders, mindfulness, finding and instilling motivation, behavioral difficulties, and developmental disabilities.
+In addition to outpatient therapy, Grant conducts formal bariatric psychological evaluations prior to bariatric candidates receiving surgery, as well as formal ADHD assessments.
+He has experience working with community mental health populations, children and adolescents diagnosed with autism spectrum disorders, as well as both inpatient psychiatric and college counseling facilities.
+His diverse experience and interests include anxiety and mood disorders, mindfulness, finding and instilling motivation, behavioral difficulties, and developmental disabilities.
 Grant’s therapeutic approach pulls from empirically supported treatments stemming from the broad cognitive-behavioral domain, including more specific treatments such Acceptance and Commitment Therapy (ACT) and Exposure-based therapies to assist clients with their unique struggles.
-Grant takes a caring, nonjudgmental approach to clients of all identities and beliefs, understanding that this is key to building a meaningful therapeutic alliance.
+He takes a caring, nonjudgmental approach to clients of all identities and beliefs, understanding that this is key to building a meaningful therapeutic alliance.

-Integrative Psychology is supported by the caring, responsive administrative team at Cruz Clinic.
+Integrative Psychology is also supported by the caring, responsive administrative team at Cruz Clinic.